“The Best Worst Job” McDonald’s Faces Multiple Lawsuits for Sexual Harassment and Racial Discrimination Allegations

 Decades of Systemic Racial Discrimination Allegations

 Additionally, multiple former and current black franchise owners have filed another lawsuit against the company for racial discrmination allegations that has been discussed in a previous blog.
 Darrell Byrd, a black McDonald’s franchise owner in Arlington, Tennessee who is at the forefront of the suit, expressed his financial struggle to maintain ownership over multiple franchises.
 He stated that his “rent was so high that [he] did not make anything” compared to his white counterparts.
 Other former black franchise owners included in the suit alleged that they have been disportionately placed in less profitable locations.
 They referred to the statistics for average annual sales in 2019 that show that black franchise owners make less than $900 thousand less than the national franchise average and claim that they are getting “squeezed out of the system.”

 Seek Legal Assistance Today

 There are federal laws that protect employees from unlawful treatment in the workplace under the Title VII of the Civil Rights Act of 1964.
-If you have experienced sexual harassment and/or racial discrimination at your job, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have experienced sexual harassment and/or racial discrimination at your job, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.